yellowtree/geoip-detect/readme.txt

 = 2.4.0 =
 * This is a major refactor in order to support multiple sources properly.
 The Lookup and the Options were seperated into 2 screens (accessible in the menu under Tools and Options, respectively.)
 *
-* NEW: Add a Cache for Web-API-Requests
+* NEW: Add a Cache for Web-API-Requests.
+The function geoip_detect2_get_info_from_ip() received a new parameter "$skipCache" to skip this cache if not needed.
+You can check if the result is coming from the cache by checking $result->extra->cached (it is 0 when not cached, UNIX timestamp of cache event otherwise)
+* This also applies to the shortcode API (`[geoip_detect2 property="extra.cached" skipCache="true"]`)
 * NEW: Experimental support for the Maxmind Precision API.
 * FIX: Check for IPv6 support for PHP.